 Many brides are intimidated when it comes to their wedding stationery.
-Given that invitations for most events today are sent by email or social media, the formality and etiquette rules surrounding wedding invitations can lead to a number of questions.
+Given that invitations for most events today are sent by email or social media, the formality and etiquette rules surrounding wedding invitations can lead to several questions.
 Add in the complicating factor of who is paying for what, and you have a veritable storm of stationery questions.

-Who Should the Response Card Envelope Be Addressed To?
+To Whom Should the Response Card Envelope Be Addressed?

 RSVPs can be tricky to handle, so think carefully about who can reliably manage the replies.
 While it may be tempting to hand this job off to a bridesmaid or family member, it should be someone extremely organized who can keep an accurate count, not lose any response cards, and will help you track down any late respondents.
 Most couples find that it is not only easiest to organize this task themselves, but they also like receiving the cards in the mail.

 The purpose of the wedding response card and reply envelope is to track which guests will and will not be attending the wedding ceremony and reception.
 They are included in the wedding invitation.
 The return envelope is usually pre-printed with a return address.